hvpham-yorku/Group5_StoreForYou/README.md

 ## Installation

-Use the prebuilt installer for ([Node.js](https://nodejs.org/en/download/prebuilt-installer)) or visit their site to choose another installation method.
+Use the prebuilt installer for [Node.js](https://nodejs.org/en/download/prebuilt-installer) or visit their site to choose another installation method.

 To check if the installation was completed correctly, open your command line tool and type `node -v`

 Since we’re using React, we also want to ensure NPM was installed correctly.
-Type the following command into your command line tool: `npm -v`
+Type into your command line tool: `npm -v`

 Both commands should print the program’s respective version numbers.